 Our instructors have been carefully chosen by The International Butler Academy for their field experience as well as their ability to teach.
 Every instructor has a minimum of 10 years’ experience in his or her chosen field of work and must undergo the training program at The International Butler Academy, and of course graduate successfully before he or she is allowed to teach.
 All instructors have been in private service for many years and/or held positions in esteemed households or corporations.
 This combination of comprehensive knowledge and considerable experience, coupled with a deep pride of and affection for a singular and respected profession ensures that all students will benefit from such devotion to duty.
 We are the only school with a comprehensively written syllabus that provides a framework and standard for all of our instructors to follow.
 Information on Guest Instructors is here.
 Our core instructors include, but are not limited to;

-CEO & Chairman of the board - profile
+Trainer - Chairman of the board - profile

-Professor Robert Wennekes is CEO & Chairman of the board of The International Butler Academy (TIBA), and serves on the board of directors of the prestigious International Guild of Professional Butlers.
+Professor Robert Wennekes is Chairman of the board of The International Butler Academy (TIBA), and serves on the board of directors of the prestigious International Guild of Professional Butlers.
 With more than 37 years of experience in private service, including 17 years as a professional butler working in the USA, Austria, Germany, and The Netherlands, Professor Wennekes teaches butling, table culture, and interviewing skills & techniques.

-Executive Head Butler - profile
+Trainer - Chief Executive Officer - profile

-Executive Head Chef - profile
+Trainer - profile

 Melchior van der Meulen is a highly experienced butler, gentleman's gentleman, and valet, with more than 22 years of experience in the private service profession.
 He knows his business like no other.
 At The International Butler Academy, Mr. Van der Meulen is responsible for teaching butling plus valeting, in all of its many and varied facets.
-Mr. van der Meulen uses real life settings in his hands-on training, something the students truly value.
+Mr. van der Meulen uses real-life settings in his hands-on training, something the students truly value.

-Recruitment Director - profile
+Trainer - Recruitment Director - profile

 After a long career in international banking, Mr. Huizinga followed his dream by becoming a professional butler.
 At The International Butler Academy, Mr. Huizinga is responsible for recruitment, and he is responsible for the Academy's International Internship programs for its students.
 He finds it very satisfying to assist TIBA graduates securing a rewarding position.
 Mr. Huizinga works closely together with the graduates once they are finished at TIBA.
 Mr. Huizinga also teaches house & household management.